-- Support the development of Heritage Revitalization Agreements for all wartime homes with heritage value on Okanagan Blvd between Ellis St and Kingsway-including but not limited to HRAs that support commercial uses. - Actively promote and support public education initiatives to raise awareness and appreciation of features with heritage value in the North End. - Proactively support the identification, preservation, and protection of archaeological artifacts and sites to safeguard cultural heritage
+- Support the development of Heritage Revitalization Agreements for all wartime homes with heritage value on Okanagan Blvd between Ellis St and Kingsway-including but not limited to HRAs that support commercial uses. - Actively promote and support public education initiatives to raise awareness and appreciation of Indigenous and Settler history in the North End. - Proactively support the identification, preservation, and protection of archaeological artifacts and sites to safeguard cultural heritage